 - Having a low appetite and general disinterest in/dislike of food.

-- Avoiding foods based on certain sensory characteristics, such as the texture or smell
+- Avoiding foods based on certain sensory characteristics, such as texture or smell.

-It is important to know that, in order for it to be Avoidant Food Intake Disorder the feeding disturbance or food restriction cannot be due to another physical or mental illness- for example: not eat because your have the flu would not be ARFID.
+It is important to know that, in order for it to be Avoidant Restrictive Food Intake Disorder the feeding disturbance or food restriction cannot be due to another physical or mental illness- for example: not eating because you have the flu would NOT be ARFID.